This site presents a reference view of an IDDAS-compatible implementation.

 An Infrastructure Originator is not:

-Infrastructure Originators are not paid for effort, intent, access, or relationships.
+Infrastructure Originators are not compensated for effort, access, influence, persuasion, or relationships.

 Infrastructure Originator status: